Pandemic upped casino op focus on ETGs: Interblock CEO

 The Covid-19 pandemic has heightened casino-operator interest in deploying electronic table games (ETGs) on gaming floors, says John Connelly (pictured), global chief executive of Interblock DD, a maker of such products.

-So-called ‘stadium’ setups of such games were “by far the fastest-growing” product line for the company at moment, he stated.
+So-called ‘stadium’ setups of such games were “by far the fastest-growing” product line for the company at the moment, he stated.

 Mr Connelly cited factors including player and dealer safety, due to bets being placed electronically rather than cash changing hands, and the fact electronic table games might typically offer a lower price point for players – in terms of minimum bets – compared to traditional tables.